 Miner’s Park Statue → No Name Saloon

 From Miner’s Park make your way to one of the most iconic buildings on Main Street, The No Name Saloon!
 Built in 1905 by the M. S. Ashiem Mercantile Company on property adjacent to its thriving, landmark store, the design features are unique to Park City during the mining era with its Spanish colonial revival design, decorative Queen Ann brickwork, and an interior ceiling composed of a series of barrel vaults.
 This building is also unique to Park City for its Mission-style elements, as it was one of the few brick commercial buildings on Main Street in its day.
 Until 1911 the building was occupied by the Utah Independent Telephone Company.
-From then on the building housed Utah Power & Light Company offices, a bowling alley, and a liquor store, before establishing The Alamo Saloon, and now the No Name.
+Afterward, the building housed Utah Power & Light Company offices, a bowling alley, and a liquor store, before housing The Alamo Saloon, and now the No Name.
 If you haven’t eaten lunch yet stop in for their famous Buffalo Burger and a beer.

 No Name Saloon → Park City’s First City Hall, now The Park City Museum